OlssonF/PCLake_pathway_optimisation/README.md

 -   This directory only includes the optimisation project files.
 To actually run the workflow you need a lot more files and set up

--   Start with cloning the [PCLake repository](https://github.com/pcmodel/PCModel/) or open a docker container that contains a fixed version of PCLake
+-   Start with cloning the [PCLake repository](https://github.com/pcmodel/PCModel/).
+You cannot run on docker (or a linux).
+Windows only.

 -   Then clone this project repository into the *workcases* subdirectory for PCShell (R implementation) (./PCModel/Licence_agreement/I_accept/PCModel1350/PCModel/3.00/Models/PCLake+/6.13.16/PCShell/work_cases)